 Austin Water inspects each vehicle’s condition and ensures all inspections are current (See sample inspection form and vehicle inspection checklist).
 Confirmation of the truck's discharge capacity and other pertinent information will be used to set up an account for those trucks that may be eligible to discharge at the City’s approved receiving station.
 These inspections must be scheduled in advance through the Austin Water's Special Services Division (SSD).
 Once scheduled, inspections for haulers with a single vehicle will be held at the SSD office location at 3907 South Industrial Drive.
 Those inspections scheduled for haulers with multiple vehicles will be held on the 4000 block of Commercial Center Drive (which is about a quarter of a mile from the SSD Offices).
 Vehicles that fail an inspection must make all required corrections and then contact the SSD to schedule another inspection.

 All hauled liquid waste collected in the City of Austin's jurisdiction must be manifested using the City’s manifest forms.
-These manifest forms have recently been revised in an effort to improve compliance tracking of grease trap waste related to Austin City Code required minimum cleaning frequency rules.
-The form has also been modified to include an expanded list of different waste types (for example, there is now an option to check for: “wastewater from a mobile food vendor”).
-Austin Water representatives will be reaching out to all permitted Liquid Waste Haulers to provide guidance and support in using these new forms.
+In 2020, these manifest forms were revised to improve compliance tracking of grease trap waste related to Austin City Code required minimum cleaning frequency rules.
+The form was also modified to include an expanded list of different waste types (for example, there is now an option to check for: “wastewater from a mobile food vendor”).

 The form now requests the inclusion of the Pollution Control Device ID for all grease trap waste loads removed from generators in the City of Austin's jurisdiction.
 The report and mapping tools below have been developed to aid you in providing the newly requested information.
 Both links allow access to the Pollution Control Device IDs for those grease traps that have been assigned one (if an ID has not yet been assigned, simply check the “unknown” box on the form).